 If you have any queries or comments on these pages please e-mail Health and Safety Helpdesk.

-New guidance to support women who are trying to conceive and new/expectant mothers aimed at supporting a continuation of work or study without putting mother or baby at risk.
+Guidance to support women who are trying to conceive and new/expectant mothers aimed at supporting a continuation of work or study without putting mother or baby at risk.
 Here you will find information for new/expectant mothers and advice for line managers, supervisors and tutors.

-New evacuation procedures have been established for the Gibbet Hill campus which include the implementation of the Evacuation Tag System, and the creation of a Local Incident Response Team.
+Evacuation procedures have been established for the Gibbet Hill campus which include the implementation of the Evacuation Tag System, and the creation of a Local Incident Response Team.

 In case of an emergency call Security on x22222 from a land line or (024765 22222 from a mobile phone)